-Molokai Forest Reserve Road Trail is a 11.2 mile out and back trail located near Kaunakakai, HI that offers scenic views and is rated as moderate.
+Molokai Forest Reserve Road Trail is a 11.2 mile out and back trail located near Kaunakakai, Hawaii that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.

 Directions from Kaunakakai: Travel 3.5 miles northwest on Highway 460, turn east onto the Molokai Forest Reserve Road, across from the rock crusher.
 Continue 9.8 miles up this unpaved main road.